Melanie-J-Baker/Melanie-J-Baker/README.md

 Hi, I'm Melanie Baker,

-I am learning HTML, CSS and JavaScript, and am very much enjoying learning to code.
+I have taught myself the fundamentals of HTML, CSS and JavaScript, and am very much enjoying coding.
 I am looking to further my skills, with the aim of finding employment within the industry.

 So far I have completed the following online courses: